mdvanes/homeremote/README.md

 * playing the radio should now be startable with ```sudo service playradio start```
 * the playradio upstart script is set to [3fm](http://www.3fm.nl), but the playradio.conf can be easily modified to use a different radio stream URL.

+### Set up localhost SSL

+On Ubuntu, in a temp dir do:

+* ``` openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days XXX -nodes -subj '/CN=localhost' ```
+* This will create a cert.pem (certificate) and a key.pem (prive key).
+* Rename and move key.pem from the Ubuntu system to keys/localhost.key in this dir.
+* Likewise, rename and move cert.pem to keys/localhost.cert

+details:

+* -nodes => no DES, so do not use a password
+* -subj => configure

+Note:

+AppCache will fail when using a self-signed certificate.
+Starting Chrome with ```--ignore-certicate-errors``` should help, and also using a real certificate should work.
+Otherwise, for testing AppCache, just use the non-SSL entrypoint at :3000

 ### TODO

-* Implement server call and upstart script for Radio toggle -> mostly done, implement clear and get info buttons
+* Implement server call and upstart script for Radio toggle -> mostly done, implement get info buttons
 * convert less to libsass
-* write errors to the log instead of using an alert
+* add timer to turn a switch on or off.
+Maybe with: https://www.npmjs.com/package/node-schedule
 * strip packages from package.json until no longer works, because there are some unused packages in there
 * make configurable.
 Remove 3fm and other references.
 Make repo public
 * extract everything that is on a remote server (only broadcast for now) to a subdir: remote-broadcast-server with it's own node server and upstart scripts